 |Single Scale Unit|

-In this article, we have introduced you about the Microsoft’s offering named Azure and also have tried to dig in to many details of Azure Stack.
+In this article, we have introduced you about Microsoft’s offering named Azure and also have tried to dig into many details of Azure Stack.
 We have tried to understand the overall features that are made available with the Microsoft Azure Stack.
 After going through the necessary details, as per the author of this article suggests is to get yourself acquainted with the 200$ worth free account with Azure Stack and then take a decision to get going with your business hosted on Azure Stack.